 He founded Diarist.Net in 1998, one of the first resources devoted to ‘escribitionism’ or online journaling, and convened the inaugural JournalCon in 2000, a first-of-its-kind “real world” gathering of a then fledgling online community.

 In addition to his obsession with the written word, Ryan is also passionate about “new media.”
 He started podcasting in March 2005, producing “HawaiiUP” (a Hawaii-focused show) and “The Transmission” (a fan podcast for ABC’s filmed-in-Hawaii series “LOST”), which reached over 30,000 listeners around the world.
-His later launched “Popspotting,” in which he and his wife covered all things pop culture, including movies, television, music, books, and more.
+He later launched “Popspotting,” in which he and his wife covered all things pop culture, including movies, television, music, books, and more.
 Ryan was also an early “lifecaster” — streaming live video over the internet while out and about in Honolulu.

 He regularly posts articles, photo galleries and videos that document community events and the ongoing evolution of the local technology industry.
-He is also a licensed ham (KH6WEB), and earned his Hawaii real estate license in 2014.

 His numerous online initiatives have merited profiles and mentions in dozens of media outlets, local and national, including the New York Times, L.A.
 Times, Seattle Times, National Public Radio, and Nightline.